 If you can’t beat Boston, eat it.

 I’m Katie.
 I’m a Big 4 auditor.
-I’m also a little kid in my late-twenties with a big appetite.
-Needless to say, whatever money doesn’t go toward rent ends up in a restaurant in the South End.
+I’m also a little kid in my early thirties with a big appetite.
+Needless to say, whatever money doesn’t go toward mortgage payments ends up in a restaurant in the South End.

 I grew up in a NY multicultural kitchen with a taste for braised meats, super punchy sauces, and on occasion, individually wrapped cheese slices.
 I moved out of the city proper and into the Boston metropolitan area, after graduating from BU in 2008.
 Although not outright obnoxious, I am a fierce defendant of New York pizza, bagels (with lox and schmear), and the Yankees.